Arokeji/Library-Management-API/README.md

 # Library API

-Ready to use with Jest tests
+Ready to use with Jest tests.
+Routes included in Postman.

 Project based on:
-- Node.js using TypeScript and SQL
+- Node.js using TypeScript and MongoDB

 Included in this project:
 - Express